 Have you ever noticed how children seem to “catch a mood” just like they’ll catch a cold?
 Babies are no different.
 And that’s why I consider the Bath Kneeler with Elbow Rest Set a critical product.

 If you’re stressed while giving your baby a bath, it’s almost a sure thing that your little one will pick up on your energy.
+(Consider taking a stress relief bath yourself before you bathe your little one!).
+(Consider taking a stress relief bath yourself before you bathe your little one!).
 They may even start to scream and cry (just like you probably want to do!).

 Of course, it helps you and your child to feel calm and happy while giving your baby a bath, and this bath accessory can help out tremendously.